-A diversion load needs to be larger (by at least 20%), than the sum total of all your solar/wind/hydro charge sources combined.
-When the diversion load is too small, battery voltage may continue to rise, even when the dump is active.
+A diversion load needs to be larger (by at least 10-20%), than the sum total of all your solar/wind/hydro charge sources combined that will be routed through the diversion load.
+When the diversion load is too small, battery voltage may continue to rise even when the diversion is active.
 It is also important to use a load that is not likely to fail.
-Light bulbs and similar such loads are not good diversion (dummy) loads, since they will fail and you may be left with no method to dump the excess energy from your batteries.
-A common dummy load is a standard 120vac, 2000 watt heating element readily available from your local hardware store.
-Please note, a 2000 watt element will not dissipate 2000 watts at lower voltages, therefore you may need to install multiple elements in parallel to achieve the desired load specifications.
+Light bulbs and similar such loads are not good diversion (dummy) loads, since they will fail and you may be left with no method to dump the excess energy going into your batteries.

+It is commonly thought that a standard 120vac, 2000 watt heating element (readily available from your local hardware store), would make a good load; however, in reality, they are not well suited, as it takes several of these elements to actually be effective in lower voltage systems.
+A 2000 watt, 120VAC element will not dissipate 2000 watts at lower voltages.
+You will need to install multiple elements in parallel to achieve the desired load specifications.

-Please use the following chart as a quick guide in using 120 VAC heating elements.
+Please use the following chart as a quick guide in using a 2000-watt, 120 VAC heating elements.

-'''

-60Vdc dump (48Vdc system) -- 500 Watts -- 8.3 amps 30Vdc dump (24Vdc system) -- 125 Watts -- 4.2 amps 15Vdc dump (12Vdc system) -- 35 Watts -- 2.1 amps 120Vac -- 2000 Watts, at 16.7 amps
+''' 60Vdc dump (48Vdc system) -- 500 Watts -- 8.3 amps 30Vdc dump (24Vdc system) -- 125 Watts -- 4.2 amps 15Vdc dump (12Vdc system) -- 35 Watts -- 2.1 amps 120Vac -- 2000 Watts, at 16.7 amps '''

-'''